yashi7/Library-Management-System/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-- The use of sexualized language or imagery and unwelcome attention or advances.
+- The use of sexualized language or imagery and unwelcoming attention or advances.
 - Trolling, insulting/derogatory comments, and personal or political attacks.
 - Public or private harassment.
 - Publishing others' private information, such as physical or electronic addresses, without explicit permission.